The best aesthetic treatments for all ages from your 20s to 60s

 We aim to correct this volume loss and revert the shape of the face towards the inverted triangle that was present in your younger years.

-Thread lift (non-surgical facelift).
-Minimally invasive treatment to redefine facial contours and combat sagging skin with immediate results.
+The Silhouette Soft Thread lift (non-surgical facelift) is a minimally invasive treatment to redefine facial contours and combat sagging skin with immediate results.

-If you aren’t a candidate for facelift surgery, you can still undergo a facial rejuvenation procedure using a skin resurfacing treatment that can smooth out lines and wrinkles, and also improve the texture and tone of your skin.
+If you aren’t a candidate for a facelift, you can still undergo a facial rejuvenation procedure using a skin resurfacing treatment that can smooth out lines and wrinkles, and also improve the texture and tone of your skin.

 How can I get started?

 Every clients’ facial muscles and facial anatomy are different and therefore require a unique approach, so each service is completely customised.
 Our highly skilled and experienced Talent will address your skin concerns with specially tailored treatment programs, designed just for you.
 We are all about education, budget and making sure clients are fully aligned with the treatment plan.

 To achieve the perfect result our Doctors analyse the entire face and consider your facial proportions ensuring a natural result.
 Get started today by booking a complimentary consultation with our talent today.